-Building a Leadership Program to Support Middle Leaders’ Professional Development
+Building a Leadership Program for Developing Middle Leaders

 As a result, I developed and set up the “Growing Leaders” program.
 The Growing Leaders program aims to support and develop the middle leaders in the school, develop their understanding of their leadership strengths and attributes, and identify their areas of development.